kodecocodes/i9t/location-and-mapping/location-and-mapping.markdown

 This code performs a couple of functions:

 1. This is simply the value of the previous `return` statement, but stored in a variable instead.
-2. You then convert the first coffee shop in the list to a `CLLocation` for use with `CLGeocoder`.
+2. You then create a `CLLocation` that represents the first coffee shop in the list for use with `CLGeocoder`.
 3. Finally, you _reverse geocode_ the coffee shop's location using an instance of `CLGeocoder`.
 This takes the latitude and longitude of the coffee shop and produces a `CLPlacemark` with extra information about the location.
 This extra information includes the new `timeZone` property, which you then assign to the `timeZone` property of the `CoffeeShop` struct.

 Build and run your app now; check that the opening hours labels are still showing the correct value.
 Remember, they're based on the current time in San Francisco, not the current time of _your_ location!